 I can’t tell you the number of times I’ve been contacted by a church wanting to develop an assimilation process.
 They have one, and they want to improve it or use Church Community Builder to implement the process.
 Either way, I’m always happy to help!

 Download a PDF of our assimilation process HERE.
-We implemented this process using “process queues” in Church Community Builder, our Church Management Software (CMS).
+Using “process queues” in Church Community Builder, our Church Management Software (CMS), we implemented this process.
 The ability to develop and implement “people processes” is one of many benefits of CCB.
-You should definitely check it out!
+You should check it out!

 There are also several examples of Operating Procedures in the Resources area of this site.
 It’s not until the flowchart is done, though, that the Operating Procedure writing begins.
 As documented in the flowchart, each major step in the process is described in detail in the written portion of the document.

 Take a look at the examples and get started!